johanlinaker/johanlinaker.github.io/_pages/talks.md

 <div id="2024" />
 ## 2024 | <a href="#top">Top</a>

 * <i class="flag-icons  GB"></i> *Opening up for share and reuse of data - Why is it so hard?*.
 (2024, Nov).
-AI and Digitalization seminar at the Faculty of Engineering, Lund University.
+AI and Digitalisation seminar at the Faculty of Engineering, Lund University.
 Invited talk, Lund, Sweden.
   - <i class="fa fa-file-pdf"></i> <a href="/assets/slides/Opening-up-for-share-and-reuse-of-data-AID-LTH.pdf">Slides</a>
 * <i class="flag-icons  GB"></i> *Public Sector Open Source Program Offices - Archetypes for how to Grow (Common) Institutional Capabilities*.
 (2024, Nov).
 OpenForum Academy Symposium.
 Submitted talk, Boston, US.
   - <i class="fa fa-file-pdf"></i> <a href="/assets/slides/Public-sector-OSPOs-OFA-Symposium-2024-OSOR-final.pdf">Slides</a>